nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/AUTHENTICATION.md

 > **Instructor Note:** Authentication is not a learning objective of your time here at NSS.
 The code in this chapter is intended to be copied and used, but not understood for now.
 Your job is still to render UI components using related data.

-In this chapter, you are going to create a very simple login screen where a customer can enter in their name, email address, and a password.
+In this chapter, you are going to enable two things:

+1. A login form where a customer can enter in their email address, and a password.
+1. A registration form where the user can enter their name, email, and password.

 This is not going to be a real authentication system.
 Real authentication systems are vastly more secure, complex, and robust.

 The best part about this chapter is that you don't need to understand **any of it**.
-Just copy pasta the code into your application, verify it works, talk to your instructors if it doesn't so they can fix it, and then move on.
+Follow the instructions, verify that registration and login works, or talk to your instructors if it doesn't so they can fix it.

 Here's the process that this code follows.